-We include a group in our correspondences, which may work on good days, but not during an unhappy time.
+Usually, we include a group in our correspondences, which may work on good days, but not during an unhappy time.
 Holidays are those times of the year when we must think about and include others.
 Mindfulness is crucial.

 Older adults have much on their minds, along with memories and life disappointments.
 Health matters plague them, and they may not feel wanted.
 They want to be included like everyone else, but we miss the in-depth knowledge if we don’t cultivate some mindfulness towards them.

 There is no shortcut to understanding the needs of another.
 Some elders make their own festivities by inviting a group of friends, or one or two.

 We are very complicated, unique beings, even though we may laugh at the same jokes and have similar life experiences.
 Each of us faces a variety of challenges, along with a variety of attitudes towards problems.
 We view problems with a different lens and arrive at alternate conclusions.
 It leaves us in disarray.

 We suffer through loneliness and or insecurities.
 But at any age, we can believe we are not enough even though we always are.
 Don’t sabotage your self.
 There are too many people out there who really need you.